tomickigrzegorz/node-json-and-html-generator/README.md

 Run the app, just call: `yarn start` or `npm run start`

-Open the address `http://localhost:3000` the last part of the address is the name of your photo folder.
+Open the address `http://localhost:3000`.
+A list of available folders should appear on this page.

 ## TODO